How to Stop Being Obsessive in a Relationship: 10 Steps

 Difference between love and obsession

-When you’re obsessive in a relationship, you may believe that you’re simply demonstrating feelings of love, but there is a difference between love vs. obsession.
+When you’re obsessive in a relationship, you may believe that you’re simply demonstrating feelings of love, but there is a difference between love and obsession.

-An unhealthy obsession with someone can take over your life, whereas healthy love is balanced and allows you to care for someone while recognizing that they can have interests aside from you.
+An unhealthy obsession with someone can take over your life.
+In contrast, healthy love is balanced and can allow you to care for someone while recognizing that they can have interests aside from you.

 For example, when you are obsessed with someone, you may want to spend all of your time with them, and you may become highly jealous if they want to spend time with others or have interests outside of you.